National Match Code: 635260

 Clinical and Operations Practice (On-Site Staffing) Requirements

-- Includes 20 weekend shifts (10 weekends), 7 staffing weeks (Mon-Fri), 2 holiday shifts, and up to 4 additional weekday shifts.
+Includes weekend shifts, weekday shifts (Mon-Fri), holiday shifts, and up to four additional weekday shifts.

-- Weekends are prioritized to be staffed in oncology areas, however, residents may take non-oncology shifts as available in cross-trained areas
+- Staffing is prioritized to be staffed in oncology areas; however, residents may be assigned or volunteer for non-oncology shifts as available in cross-trained areas

 - Resident staffing beyond the above requirements are eligible for bonus pay (see section on bonus shifts)